Looking for help teaching Early Childhood?

 I was trained in High Scope early in my teaching career and although I no longer teach using High Scope, that philosophy still influences my style in many ways.
 Many teachers tell me I have similarities to Montessori methods, and although I’ve never received Montessori training, I take it as a compliment. 🙂

-I have taught 4-5 year olds my entire teaching career, so the activities on this site are focused towards that age group.
+Since I have taught 4-5 year olds my entire teaching career, the activities on this site are focused towards that age group.
 Many teachers of younger preschoolers and Kindergarten children find the activities useful.

-Kaplan Early Learning (as a freelance educational product designer)
+Kaplan Early Learning (freelance educational product designer)